Kittaru87/CV/README.md

 </details>
 <details>
 <summary><strong>Takes the initiative</strong></summary>
 Once I had an inkling that software engineering was the path I wanted to take, I immediately set about making that happen alongside my day job and freelance work.
-I attended [23 Code Street's web development course](https://www.23codestreet.com/), started online courses such as Codacademy, and sat down with a number of friends already in the industry to pair program with, picking their brains on best practice and what their expectations are for junior developers (emphasis on enthusiasm, learning and not to play code golf...).
-Since leaving Makers I've started my own projects, both solo and with other junior developers, in order to continue my learning journey, including a [rails app to help people exercise indoors](https://github.com/Kittaru87/Innercise).
+I attended <a href="https://www.23codestreet.com/">23 Code Street's web development course</a>, started online courses such as Codacademy, and sat down with a number of friends already in the industry to pair program with, picking their brains on best practice and what their expectations are for junior developers (emphasis on enthusiasm, learning and not to play code golf...).
+Since leaving Makers I've started my own projects, both solo and with other junior developers, in order to continue my learning journey, including a <a href="https://github.com/Kittaru87/Innercise">rails app to help people exercise indoors</a>.
 </details>
 <details>
 <summary><strong>Attention to detail</strong></summary>
 It is important to be able to spot mistakes, especially when it comes to code.
 My previous roles have always required an eye for detail and the ability to quickly pick up on spelling, grammatical or formatting errors.
 As sub-editor to 2 trade magazines this means not only proofing the documents but also rewriting large swathes of text, including reordering or compacting articles in order to better fit the page (via Indesign).
-This is a skill I feel translates well into the world of programming, not only for debugging but also refactoring of code.
+This is a skill I feel translates well into the world of programming, not only for debugging but also refactoring of code, and is something I have been able to prove over my course period, both in my project and individual work.
 </details>

 <h2>Education</h2>